tst/domainbot/README.md

     python bot.py

 it will crawl the /new page and check each new submissions.
 For each submission it will crawl the poster's submission history and determine the amount of submissions which are from one domain.
+If the poster exceeds the limits the bot will send a modmail to the examined subreddit.

 ## Requests / Questions